 - Non-expiring Points – All the cashback you earn will not expire and will roll over to the next calendar year.
 There’s no pressure of redeeming your points right away.

-- Free Employee Cards – You can have 70 free employee cards with each having their own spending limits.
+- Free Employee Cards – You can have 70 free employee cards with each having its own spending limits.

 - Improve Your Credit Score – Dun & Bradstreet will monitor your spending activity with the Chase Ink Business cash card.
 This will build your credit when they see you have positive spending activity.